This division manages all entities of the Police Department, directed by Deputy Chief Steven Ewoldt, is

 The Investigations unit consists of Sergeant Douglas Flint, 4 Investigative Detectives, 2 School Resource Officers, 2 Special Operations Officers, and a civilian Police Services Specialist.

 A School Resource Officer is assigned to the two school districts located within the Village.
 He is responsible for conducting educational classes in drug, alcohol, and gang awareness with the children through the DARE program as well as having investigative responsibility over all crimes that both occur at the school with the children or off campus that affect the children.
 Additionally he acts as a Community Based Policing problem solver for all problems at the schools such as parking, traffic flow, etc. that would affect them.
-Currently Officer Scott Grulke is the liaison for both District 15 and District 16.
-As of August 2008, we also have a District 87 high school Liaison, Officer Mike Summerville, who rotates between Glenbard East, Glenbard North and Glenbard West.
+Currently Officer Michelle Cahill is the liaison for both District 15 and District 16.
+As of August 2008, we also have a District 87 high school Liaison, Officer Mark Guerrero, who rotates between Glenbard East, Glenbard North and Glenbard West.

 Citizens Police Academy (CPA) - Training citizens about the Police Department and its partnership with the community.